awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/selecting_spot_instance_types.md

 One of the best practices for successful adoption of Spot instances is to implement **Spot instance diversification** as part of your configuration.
 Spot instance diversification helps to buy capacity from multiple Spot Instance pools, both for scaling up and for replacing spot instances that may receive a spot instance termination notification.
 A Spot instance pool is a set of unused EC2 instances with the same instance type (for example, m5.large), Availability Zone.

-We can diversify Spot instance pools using below strategy:
+We can diversify Spot instance pools using the strategy below:

  - By Implementing instance diversification, by selecting a mix of instances types and families from different Spot instance pools that meet the same vCPU's and memory criteria.